Effective Jan. 1, 2020 the distribution of single-use plastic retail bags will be prohibited.

 Pre-packaged items purchased from distributors and sold in store.

-The Town will be providing two (2) reusable bags to each household, featuring the designs from local Devon artists as selected by the Art Association of Devon through a contest earlier this year.
-The contest was held for two age categories: under 15 and over 15.
+The Town provided two (2) reusable bags to each household, featuring the designs from local Devon artists as selected by the Art Association of Devon through a contest earlier this year.
+The contest was held for two age categories: under 15 and 15 and over.

 These are items that are designed to be used once and then thrown away.
 Common single-use items include plastic retail bags, polystyrene (Styrofoam) serving trays and bowls, plastic straws, plastic utensils, coffee stir sticks and stoppers, and polystyrene, plastic or paper cups.

 The first and simplest step in waste management is waste reduction.
 We can all easily reduce the waste we produce.
 A simple first step is to use re-usable bags/containers when shopping.
 The amount of redundant packaging and single-use plastic used globally is creating large environmental and human health concerns.